rafael-santiago/pig/doc/shell.md

 # The shell sub-task

-This sub-task allows you to use ``pig`` on an interactive mode.
-For doing it you should call the application with the following arguments:
+This sub-task allows you to use ``pig`` on interactive mode.
+For doing this you should call the application with the following arguments:

 ```
 you@SOMEWHERE:~/over/the/rainbow# pig --sub-task=shell
 ```

-After doing it will be presented to you a very simple shell prompt:
+Just after will be presented a very simple shell prompt:

 ```
 you@SOMEWHERE:~/over/the/rainbow# pig --sub-task=shell
 ~ _
 ```

-With this shell you are able to do anything that you do being on batch mode and also things that you do not.
+With this shell you are able to do anything that you do on batch mode and also things that you do not.

 Even on interactive mode is necessary to indicate the options ``--gateway`` or ``--no-gateway``, ``--net-mask``, ``--lo-iface``.
-Depending on the loaded signatures you also need to specify additional options related.
+Depending on the loaded signatures, you also need to specify some additional options related with your desired task.

 ## Setting the pig options

-There are two ways of doing it, you can pass these options when starting ``pig`` on "shell mode" or into the ``shell`` specify the options using the command ``set`` as follows:
+There are two ways for doing this.
+You can pass these options when starting ``pig`` on "shell mode" or into the ``shell`` specify the options using the command ``set`` as follows:

 ```